Dynamic TTL for ClickHouse tables

 Important point here: dictionaries which are used in TTL expression should be loaded right after ClickHouse server start, before ClickHouse loads metadata for the target table.
 Otherwise, ClickHouse will not be able to start.

-So the dictionaries should be created in the default database or created with a xml configuration file, it will guarantee that the dictionaries will be loaded and initialized before the target table metadata.
+database or created with a xml configuration file, it will guarantee that the dictionaries will be loaded and initialized before the target table metadata.

 With these dictionaries we can get ttl_days value for a specific tenant_id or country_id by using built-in ClickHouse functions: